yaki-inc/crypto/README.md

 ## Verifying the PermissionProof

 This check is performed by the service to which a user provided a proof.
+Returns true if and only if the provided proof is a valid proof for the permission.

 ```tsx
 YEP.verifyProof<Name extends string>(